wild-ptr/vulkan_training/README.md

 The build system is non-existent and works on a single Makefile because well... i hate build systems and im too lazy to use CMake for my personal fun project.

-Soo, around 4K of my own LOC to view two triangles.
-But other features should progress much faster now :D

 Features right now:
  - Full vulkan bootstraping
  - Higher level abstractions for vulkan objects and methods (framebuffer creation, etc)